JSRagman/ATxmega32E5/README.md

 assembly code BEFORE looking at how others have approached a given problem.

 Take heart.
 The project progresses slowly, but it does progress.
+#### Take Heed
+Writing is fast.
+Testing is slow.

+Having said that, I am uploading assembly code that has not been (fully) tested.
+I will, naturally, crow, trumpet, and celebrate when this changes.
 ## Development Tools
 #### Atmel Studio 7 - AVR Assembler
 #### Atmel ICE - Program and Debug Interface (PDI)